OleHolmNielsen/GPAW-benchmark-2020/README.md

 Benchmark 2: Ru2Cl6-benchmark.sh
 ```

+Execute the benchmarks with both of the GPAW modules (foss-2019b and intel-2019b)
+as built in the above, one after the other.
-The GPAW module with either intel or foss toolchain must be uncommented:
+The GPAW module with either intel or foss toolchain must be uncommented in the scripts:

 ```
 # Select ONE of these modules: